hellohaozheng/maskrcnn-mindspore/README.md

 # Mask-R-CNN-MindSpore
 A Mindspore version of Mask R-CNN, trained on GPU.
+MindSpore is an artifitial-intelligence software kit developed by Huawei.
 The backbones include Resnet50 and Mobilenetv1

 # Mask R-CNN